 Measurement and Payment

-.1 All costs associated with the work of this Section shall be included in the price for Item No. [insert Item No] in the Bid Form.
+.1 All costs associated with the work of this Section shall be included in the price for Item No. A1.15 in the Bid Form.

 .2 Payment for the work outlined in this Section shall be made according to the Region’s estimate of the percentage of the total amount of work completed for each item below:

-[Modify the payment list based on the payment requirements for your project]

 Pre-commissioning documentation submittal (Section 3.1 Pre-Commissioning Documentation Submittal)